Analytical Techniques in Forensic Chemistry

 Equipment and Techniques

-- Gas Chromatography-Mass Spectrometry (GC-MS): Separates and identifies volatile compounds based on molecular structure.
+- Gas Chromatography-Mass Spectrometry (GC-MS): Separates and identifies volatile compounds based on their molecular structure and mass-to-charge ratio.

-- Liquid Chromatography-Mass Spectrometry (LC-MS): Separates and identifies non-volatile compounds based on molecular structure.
+- Liquid Chromatography-Mass Spectrometry (LC-MS): Separates and identifies non-volatile compounds based on their molecular structure and mass-to-charge ratio.

-- X-ray Fluorescence Spectroscopy (XRF): Analyzes elemental composition of materials.
+- X-ray Fluorescence Spectroscopy (XRF): Analyzes the elemental composition of materials by measuring the fluorescent X-rays emitted by the sample.

-- Fourier Transform Infrared Spectroscopy (FTIR): Identifies functional groups and molecular structure.
+- Fourier Transform Infrared Spectroscopy (FTIR): Identifies functional groups and molecular structure by analyzing the absorption of infrared light.

-- Ultraviolet-Visible (UV-Vis) Spectroscopy: Determines the concentration and structure of compounds based on light absorption.
+- Ultraviolet-Visible (UV-Vis) Spectroscopy: Determines the concentration and structure of compounds based on their absorption of ultraviolet and visible light.

-- Capillary Electrophoresis (CE): Separates charged molecules based on size and charge.
+- Capillary Electrophoresis (CE): Separates charged molecules based on their size and charge using an electric field.

 Types of Experiments